Welcome to Northallerton Riding Club

 Northallerton Riding Club is one of the 28 British Riding Clubs in Area 4.
 The aim of the movement is to promote good riding and horse care at all levels of activity.
 Our club gives members the chance to ride and compete together both at local and national competitions.
 We also hold regular training sessions on Thursday evenings at Northallerton Equestrian Centre (NEC) and various social events throughout the year.

-We welcome children as JUNIORS from 8 years old and SENIOR membership from 18 years old (ages taken as at 1 January).
+We welcome children as JUNIORS from 8 years old and SENIOR membership from 18 years old (ages taken as of 1 January).

 NRC divides membership into four age groups for most activities depending on how many members we have in each group: